apcountryman/picolibrary/docs/error_handling.md

 To get a reference to an error's error category, use the `::picolibrary::Error_Code::category()` member function.
 To get an error's error ID, use the `::picolibrary::Error_Code::id()` member function.
-Direct comparison for equality or inequality is also supported.
 Implicit conversion from an enum class to a `::picolibrary::Error_Code` is enabled if `::picolibrary::is_error_code_enum` has been appropriately specialized for the enum class.
+Direct comparison for equality or inequality is supported.

 The `::picolibrary::Error_Category` class is used to get human readable error information.
 To get an error category's name, use the `::picolibrary::Error_Category::name()` member